 A Roth IRA and a 401(k) are both investment vehicles for retirement, designed to ensure financial protection and steady pay in the owner’s golden years.
 Most people are familiar with a 401(k) because they are employed and their employer sponsors it but not everyone knows what a Roth IRA is.
 Both have advantages and knowing what those advantages are will empower you to take control of your retirement investing.
 By the end of this though, you should have a much better understanding of when a Roth IRA is better than 401(k).

-If you want to see in a quick glance, this following chart should help.
+If you want to see in a quick glance, the following chart should help.
 It’ll be explained in much better detail below.

 Roth IRA vs 401(k) Quick Reference